 A banana gauge (Figure 15) is the second type of thickness gauge.
 With this gauge, coating thickness measurements are taken by placing the rubber magnet housing on the surface of the product with the gauge held parallel to the surface.
 A scale ring is rotated clockwise to bring the tip of the instrument in contact with the coated surface and rotated counter-clockwise until a break in contact can be heard and felt.
 The position of the scale ring when the magnetic tip breaks from the coated surface displays the coating thickness.
 The banana gauge has the advantage of being able to measure coating thickness in any position, without recalibration or interference from gravity.

 The electronic or digital gauge (Figure 16) is the most accurate, and arguably, the easiest thickness gauge to operate.
 The electronic thickness gauge is operated by simply placing the magnetic probe onto the coated surface and then a digital readout displays the coating thickness.
-Electronic gauges have the advantage of not requiring recalibration with probe orientation, but do require calibration with shims of different thicknesses in order to verify the accuracy of the gauge at the time it is being used.
+Electronic gauges have the advantage of not requiring recalibration with probe orientation, but do require verification with shims of different thicknesses in order to confirm the accuracy of the gauge at the time it is being used.
 These shims are measured and the gauge is calibrated according to the thickness of the shim, and then this process is repeated for shims of different thicknesses until the gauge is producing an accurate reading in all ranges of thickness.
 One benefit of the electronic or digital gauge is the ability to store data and perform averaging calculations which facilitates the whole process.

 ASTM E 376